ligato/docs/docs/developer-guide/build-vpp-agent-no-image.md

 **Build the VPP Agent**

 1. Go to the VPP agent root directory, and use `make-build`.
-The binary file is available in `vpp-agent/cmd/vpp-agent`.
+The `vpp-agent/cmd/vpp-agent` folder contains the binary file.